Sanjaykumart/SanjayKumart/README.md

-<h1 align="center">Hi 👋, I'm SanjayKumar T</h1>
+<h1>Hi 👋, I'm SanjayKumar T</h1>
-<h3 align="center">Welcome to my GitHub profile!
+<h3>Welcome to my GitHub profile!
 I'm a passionate Fullstack developer with a love for coding and designing a complex problems.
 Here you'll find a collection of my projects, contributions, and interests.</h3>

 - 🔭 I’m currently working on **Java Fullstack projects.**